amd/aocl-crypto/docs/internal/design.md

 AOCL Cryptography assumes following libraries/tools available on system where it is built or running.

+  - Required Dependancies
-  - CMake (3.18.4 or later)
+    - CMake (3.22 or later)
     - GCC (11.0 or later)
     - Git (2.30.2 or later)
-  - OpenSSL ( 3.1 or later)
+    - OpenSSL ( 3.0.7 or later )
+    - LSB Release
+    - Make ( 4.0 or later )
+    - 7zip ( 15.0 or later )
+  - Optional Dependancies
     - Pandoc ( + LaTeX for generating pdf docs)
+    - Doxygen
+    - Sphinx

 ## General Constraints (TODO: TBD)
 The library will contain all the listed algorithms eventually.
-At the library completeness level the priority is only for implementing one over other for a given release than choosing one over the other algorithm to include in library.

 OpenSSL compatibility library needs to be co-developed along with AOCL Cryptography, as the requirement for drop-in replacement is crucial for AOCL Cryptography to succeed.

-## Goals and Guidelines
-AOCL Cryptography aims at achieving FIPS certification.
-Source code is expected to be highly secure and tamper resistant.
-All developers are requested to adhere to coding standard and guidelines provided.
-Recommended Readings:
-  - Writing Secure Code (Microsoft Press)
-  - Secure Coding Cookbook

 # Architectural Strategies (TODO: TBD)
 ## Programming Details